samir1120k/Gemini_api/README.md

 ## 📋 How It Works

 1. **Chat Mode**: Users ask the question, and the app fetches a conversational response from the Gemini API.
+2. **Voice**: support for voice interactions.<br>
-2. **Image Generation**: Users input a description, and the app generates an AI-crafted image based on the description.
+3. **Image Generation**: Users input a description, and the app generates an AI-crafted image based on the description.
-3. **Responsive Interface**: Provides an optimized layout for various devices, including smartphones and tablets.
+4. **Responsive Interface**: Provides an optimized layout for various devices, including smartphones and tablets.

 ---